pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

 # PROJECT 3 Summary

 	    requirements:
                 all requirements completed and documented below by form section.

       exceeds :
                 all 3 exceeds features completed and documented below by form section. the email input field gets conditional error messages. the name, email input field and activity fieldset get real-time error msgs

       html:
                 An input element, id of 'other-title', placeholder of 'Your Job Role' is added to the index.html.
 No other changes to html or css were made.

       css:
                 I added styles for form validation error message elements

       javaScript:
                 the file, exp-signup.js, contains all my JavaScript for this project. using code comments I separated it into 3 sections:
                   // Constant variables, // Functions // Event Listeners

+# client-side form data and validation

       As for my JavaScript, I'll go over the client-side form data and validation objects and object methods.

       I use a lot of others functions and constant variables.
 These have documented these in the JavaScript itself.